bshort092/bshort092.github.io/process.md

 Our main visualisations will be a node-link diagram showing the connections between actors, genres, and movies, but it will also show a path between two individuals using connection.
 Node-Link diagram is a great way to display connection because of the nature of the data structure.
 We will be color coding several aspects of the diagram:
 - Actor 1 will be a red circular node
 - Actor 2 will be a blue circular node
-- Geres will be a teal color node and we are dabbling with the idea of making it a seperate shape to encode that it is itself a different category relative to actors and genres.
+- Genres will be a teal color node and we are dabbling with the idea of making it a seperate shape to encode that it is itself a different category relative to actors and genres.
 - Movies are currently a green node and we are also dabbling with the idea of making these a different shape as well.
 This would be redundant encoding, but it would definitely get the point across.
 - We plan on having a glowing highlighted path between the actors connecting the link lines, genres, and movies.